00mjk/isomorfeus-project/isomorfeus-operation/docs/operation.md

 ### LucidOperation and LucidLocalOperation

-LucidOperation too is always executed on the Server.
+LucidOperation can be triggerend from the client but is always executed on the Server.
 It allows to define Operations in gherkin human language style:
 ```ruby
 class MyOperation < LucidOperation::Base
   prop :a_prop